Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 If possible, try to have your airport transportation to your hotel planned before arriving.

-You can easily book private or shared shuttles online, for which I use and recommend Cancun Airport transportation, or plan to use the ADO bus public buses.
+You can easily book private or shared shuttles online, for which I use and recommend Cancun Airport transportation, or plan to use the ADO public buses.

 Taxis at the airport are notorious for overcharging visitors.